 A check payable to cash is just like cash - anybody can use it.
 If the check gets lost, whoever finds it can get the money unless you stop payment on the check first.
 Likewise, the recipient can pass the check on to somebody else.

-Why Pay to Cash?
+Why Write a Check to Cash?

 Why Not Pay to Cash?

-Pay to cash is risky because you don't have any control over who deposits the check.
+Paying to cash is risky because you don't have any control over who deposits the check.
 If it gets lost or stolen, you and your bank have to keep an eye out for a fraudulent transaction.

 Also, some banks don't like checks that are payable to cash.
 They may refuse to honor them or place a hold on the funds.